Student Consumer Information

 Additional policies related to drug and alcohol abuse, prevention, and intervention resources for students and staff can be found respectively in the Student Handbook and Employee Handbook

-Lackawanna College is proud to be accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+Lackawanna College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.

 The college’s Middle States liaison is Dr. Erica Barone-Pricci, Ph.D., Vice President for Academic Affairs and Chief Academic Officer